mohzameer/podpdf-be/SPEC.md

    - **TTL:** Not applicable (permanent storage for job history)
    - **Field Usage Notes:**
      - `job_type`: Set at job creation - `"quick"` for `/quickjob` endpoint, `"long"` for `/longjob` endpoint
+     - `api_key_id`: Set at job creation - ULID of the API key used, or `null` if JWT authentication was used
      - `webhook_url`: Set at job creation for long jobs only - uses user's default webhook URL or override from request
      - `status`: Initial value is `"queued"` for long jobs, `"processing"` for quick jobs (immediate processing)
      - Long job fields (`s3_key`, `s3_url`, `webhook_url`, etc.) are only populated for `job_type: "long"`